franciskershaw/game-of-fives/testing.md

 I inevitably played the game I had created hundreds of times during development and testing, and would always keep an eye out to make sure that the computer was only guessing answers that were logically possible from the inputs it had chosen to make.
 For example, if any of the computer's inputs were an open palm (5), then it shouldn't logically be guessing 0 on its turn as this answer would not be possible.
 The idea was that the computer should always have the same chance to guess correctly no matter the difficulty setting, whereas it would become harder for the user to guess correctly the more computer players there were.

 While there were no issues on the 2-player version of the game, I did notice that on 3-player the computer was occasionally guessing 15 despite inputting a palm (5) and a fist (0).
-My if statement was incorrectly written on this occasion to include 15 as a randomly generated option for total inputs of 5 as it included the 4-player version of the game - **this was fixed my rewording the if statement to not include what type of game was being played, but instead focus on the total inputs as a means of determining what answers were possible.**
+My if statement was incorrectly written on this occasion to include 15 as a randomly generated option for total inputs of 5 as it included the 4-player version of the game. **This was fixed by rewording the if statement to not include what type of game was being played, but instead focus on the total inputs as a means of determining what answers were possible.**

 *Dynamic tagline displaying null for first time users*